kalbun/GENIS/README.md

 Gaussianiser saves a number of files while running and put them in different directories to help keeping data in order.

-First, the name of the review file is used to create a subdirectory for storing all the related data.
-For example, if the file is **magazines.jsonl**, then gaussianiser will create a subdirectory **magazines**.

-While running, gaussianiser stores two files in this subdir:
-- cache of embeddings in pickle format (very efficient with number sequences)
+Moreover, it also caches data to reduce recalculation to a minimum in case of multiple runs.

+## Cache files

+If the topic file is called **topic**.jsonl, then Gaussianiser creates these cache files under subdirectory **topic**:

+- **topic**_embeddings_cache.pkl
+  A dictionary that associates a word with its embeddings.
+Stored in pickle format.

+- **topic**_spellcheck_cache.json
+  A dictionary associating each original sentence with its spellchecked version.
+Caching the spellcheck result reduces the processing time for this intensive operation.

+- **topic**_correction_cache.json
+  A dictionary that associates each word with its corrected form.
+The file contains only words that were corrected.
+This cache minimizes the repeated work of spell checking.

+- **topic**_preprocessing_cache.json
+  A dictionary where each corrected sentence is associated with tokens extracted during preprocessing (tokenized nouns) and the original score.

+- **topic**_sentiment_cache.jsonl
+  A dictionary where each corrected sentence is associated with the terms to use for sentiment analysis and the resulting score.

+- **topic**_results.csv
-- the original and adjusted scores in csv format
+  Contains the original and reranked scores along with additional details.

-Their filenames contain the review filename, so for **magazines** they will be

-  **magazines**_embeddings_cache.pkl

-and

-  **magazines**_results.csv

-Gaussianiser also creates a sub-subdirectory named after the seed value, and stores there the cache of llm-based sentiment analysis, like in:
+Gaussianiser also creates a sub-subdirectory named after the seed value and stores there the cache of LLM-based sentiment analysis, for example:

   **magazines**_sentiments_cache.jsonl